Oneohtrix Point Never

 The Brooklyn-based musician, composer, and producer is most known for his boundary-pushing soundscapes that blend art, sci-fi, avant-garde techniques, and nostalgic pop culture, often using vintage synthesizers, digital chaos, and complex sampling.
 His latest album, Tranquilizer, has garnered much critical acclaim—Pitchfork selected the album in "Best New Music" and describes Tranquilizer as “the most immediately pleasurable Oneohtrix Point Never album in some time.”
 Most recently, his score for Marty Supreme (2025) has been nominated for the Critics' Choice Movie Award for Best Score, and shortlisted for the Academy Awards shortlist for Best Original Score.

 Oneohtrix Point Never's Pioneer Works shows are included as part of Bang on a Can's Long Play festival.
-Before January 23, you can purchase an Early Bird Festival Pass (with no additional fees) to get access to both the Oneohtrix Point Never concert at Pioneer Works and all three days of Long Play festival, which takes place in downtown Brooklyn between May 1–3, 2026.
-Get those fee-free festival passes here.
+With a festival pass, you can get access to both the Oneohtrix Point Never and Does Spring Hide Its Joy concerts at Pioneer Works and all four days of Long Play festival, which takes place in downtown Brooklyn between April 30–May 3, 2026.
+Get those festival passes here.
 You can see the full Long Play festival lineup here.

 About the artists